jchaffraix/JulienCorner/posts/productivity.md

 Productivity is a raw measure of output.
 In a factory, productivity would be the absolute number of widgets that is made in a day.
 In productivity systems, that would be the number of tasks tackled.

 Efficiency (or effectiveness) is the measure of productivity towards a goal.
-The distinction is important as anything done that is in service of a goal is effectively wasted.
+The distinction is important as anything done that is not in service of a goal is effectively wasted.

 Someone can be very productive (gets a lot done) but very ineffective (does the wrong thing), conversely someone can be very effective but very unproductive (the low output is 100% placed towards a goal).